-When you invite a student to visit your office, please tell the student whether they should make the travel arrangements or whether your office will make them.
+Should you choose to invite a student to visit your office, please inform the student whether they should make the travel arrangements, or whether your office will take care of them.
 Please indicate how expenses will be covered and whether or not you will require them to submit a NALP Travel Reimbursement Form.
 We encourage students to combine several employer visits to save them time and to allow employers to share costs.

 To avoid misunderstandings, please send a letter confirming any arrangements made in your telephone conversations with students.
 Also, if you agree that the student is to make the travel arrangements with reimbursement from you, they can use the original of the confirmation letter to make travel arrangements on credit with a local travel agency (they are responsible for either obtaining payment from you to pay the travel agency or paying the agency directly and must do so within 30 days).
 As you might guess, students appreciate rapid reimbursement, as delay may cause them financial hardship.

 Not Applicable for Virtual Program